-Many job seekers struggle when writing their resume.
-They fear to make mistakes and not getting an invitation to the job interview.
+Many job seekers struggle when writing a resume.
+They fear making mistakes and not getting an invitation to the job interview.
 Do not worry!
 Our experienced recruiters at LHC International have pulled together a checklist that will help you write a perfect CV, avoid any pitfalls and help you to leave a great impression.

 1. Keep your CV short and simple